JTA Survey Guide

 Once enough people have completed the survey, you can toggle the “Survey” to the “off” position to lock the survey.

 The next step is to move to the “Analysis“ tab to review the JTA analysis.
+(See here for a step-by-step video tutorial).

 Tip: Determining what size sample is sufficient can be difficult.
 Large samples are always better, but even small, representative samples of attentive survey respondents are useful: samples of size 6, 12, 36, 100, and 1000 reduce uncertainty about average task criticality by 59%, 71%, 83%, 90% and 97%.